nugentechnologies/NuMetWG/README.md

 ## Who is this package for?

-This package is for scientists experienced with command-line tools who want to analyze bisulfite- and oxidative-bisulfite-treated DNA libraries from Tecan (Ultralow Methyl-Seq Library Systems) kits.
+This package is for scientists experienced with command-line tools who want to analyze bisulfite- and oxidative-bisulfite-treated DNA libraries from Tecan (Ultralow Methyl-Seq) kits.

 Instructions below provide guidance on how to perform basic QC and preparation steps as well as analysis steps required to identify 5-methylcytosine or 5-hydroxymethylcytosine.